 William’s mission to the mainland

-William was made the honorary Duke of Normandy and in 1120 had to pay homage to his feudal leigelord, the King of France, as that Duchy was technically a French possession.
+William was made the honorary Duke of Normandy and in 1120 had to pay homage to his feudal liegelord, the King of France, as that Duchy was technically a French possession.

 As the owner of the land, Henry was meant to go himself, but disdaining the idea of kneeling before a foreign King he persuaded Louis VI to accept his son’s loyalty instead.
-Having performed this task, William rode back north and joined his father in Barfleur, a Norman port.
+Having performed this task, William rode back north and joined his father in Barfleur, a Norman port in northwestern France.

 Henry had his own arrangements to sail home, but William was taken by an offer from a local captain called Thomas FitzStephen.
 FitzStephen’s father Stephen FitzAirard had captained the vessel which had taken the Conqueror across the sea, and he approached that man’s grandson with an offer to sail him across the channel as a gesture of royal continuity.